xhruso00/conyandbrownimessagestickers/README.md

 # HOW TO
 Clone repository and run desired sticker project on your iPhone.

+# NO ANIMATION
+If you need to send stickers to iOS9 or below use no animation.

 # NEED MORE STICKERS?
 Write me or look at [url.txt](https://raw.githubusercontent.com/xhruso00/conyandbrownimessagestickers/master/urls.txt)